holdstop/redigo-pipeline-pool/README.md

 )
 ```

-Use Do and DoScript to execute Redis commands.
+Use Do and DoScript to execute Redis commands and scripts.

 ```go
 Do(cmd string, args ...interface{}) (interface{}, error)